 Weston Athletic Training is on the forefront of concussion management and takes every precaution when assessing an athlete with a (MTBI) head injury.
-We use tools such as Sports Concussion Assesment Tool 5 (SCAT5) test, Visual Occular Motor Screening (VOMS) and ImPact neurocognitive testing to record baseline and follow up tests with our athletes.
+We use tools such as Sports Concussion Assessment Tool 5 (SCAT5) test, Visual Ocular Motor Screening (VOMS) and ImPact neurocognitive testing to record baseline and follow up tests with our athletes.

 |SPORTS RELATED CONCUSSION/MTBI PROTOCOL

 If an athlete is suspected of having sustained a concussion or MTBI (Mild Traumatic Brain Injury) he or she will be removed from competition immediately and will not be released back into their respective sport until they have been cleared by a Physician, Athletic Trainer or another qualified allied healthcare professional.
 Please follow link for current legislation: http://www.mass.gov/dph/injury

 The entire healthcare professional team involved in the evaluative and rehabilitative process must consult with one another and make a sound clinical judgment regarding the athlete’s return to play status.

 *Academic accommodations will be made available if and when deemed necessary pending documentation from a physician.

 1. Acute evaluation SCAT5 (on sideline), visual ocular motor screening (VOMS)

 2. Recommendations to family and athlete regarding return to school (24-48 hours of rest from academics and other cognitive function) i.e. Video gaming, text messaging, computer use, TV.

 3. Make appointment with PCP/medical care provider/MTBI specialist (athlete must see physician for return to play criteria)